 If you got pre-approved before making an offer, you are one step ahead of the game when it comes to the loan process.
 Your pre-approved application will be updated with the property address.
 If you didn’t get pre-approved, now is the time for you to fill out your loan application.
 In addition to filling out the application, we will request for you to provide documentation such as:

-Your loan advisor will also go over your loan program options with you to be sure you’ve selected the right mortgage program to fit your specific needs and situation before submitting your loan application.
+Your loan advisor will also go over your loan program options with you to be sure you’ve selected the loan program to fit your specific needs and situation before submitting your loan application.

 While your loan is processed, there are many wheels turning to get you to your ultimate destination.
 An underwriter will review your file to be sure specific investor guidelines have been met.
 It’s common for an underwriter to request additional documents from you during this process.